-Dogs limp for a variety of reasons.
+Dog limping can happen for a variety of reasons.
 It may be sudden onset or gradual over time.
-It may be an obvious non weight bearing lameness or it may be subtle.
-Limping doesn’t always mean there is something wrong with your dog, but it’s important not to ignore the first signs of changes in your dog’s gait, or short bouts of limping that keep returning.
+It may be an obvious non-weight-bearing lameness or it may be subtle.
+Dog limping doesn’t always mean there is something wrong with your dog, but it’s important not to ignore the first signs of changes in your dog’s gait, or short bouts of limping that keep returning.

 - Broken bones and other trauma